shangzhanchao/CRB/README.md

 2. **enlighten** (3-10 days or <20 interactions/300s audio) – mimics simple
    greetings like “你好”.
 3. **resonate** (10-30 days or <50 interactions/900s audio) – short caring
-   sentences and basic questions.
+Growth stage selection decides which prompt template is used and therefore changes the style of every reply. sentences and basic questions.
 4. **awaken** (30+ days and enough data) – remembers conversations and offers proactive suggestions.